March 3, 2014

 The U.S. Supreme Court ruled in Ryder's favor.
 Three factors appear to have influenced to the Court's decision:

-Some courts may allow eligibility challenges made by a "reluctant defendants" in lawsuits initiated by purportedly ineligible officeholders:
+Some courts may allow eligibility challenges made by a "reluctant defendants" in legal actions initiated by purportedly ineligible officeholders:

 The [de facto officer] doctrine is typically used against a plaintiff who is suing an administrative agency.
 However, the Wisconsin Supreme Court has held that courts have the limited discretion not to apply the [de facto officer] doctrine when an agency sues a "reluctant defendant."
 In Trager, supra, 118 Wis.2d 204 [346 N.W.2d 756], a zoning board found that defendant Trager's garage violated a recently enacted zoning ordinance ...
 The county then sued Trager seeking a mandatory injunction that he remove his garage. ...
 The court noted that in many cases the party challenging the order is suing, but in some cases "the administrative agency initiates a civil proceeding to enforce the agency's decision and the party aggrieved by the decision ... seeks to defend against the enforcement action by challenging the validity of the agency decision".
 (County of Sauk, supra, 118 Wis.2d at pp.212 [346 N.W.2d at pp.760].)
 "Trager is the reluctant defendant in a court action initiated by the administrative agency."
 (Id. at 212 [346 N.W.2d at p.760].)
 (Fair Political Practices v.
 Californians Against Corruption).

-Nevertheless, as increasingly large numbers of persons and businesses are being uniquely harmed or injured by Obama's official acts, it is only a matter of time before an injured party with proper standing files a collateral attack against a law or executive order that Obama has signed.
+Nevertheless, as increasingly larger numbers of persons and businesses are being uniquely harmed or injured by Obama Administration's official acts, it is only a matter of time before an injured party with proper standing files a collateral attack against one of those official acts.